 Rosemary Anderson High School & Friends of Trees Student Crew Leader Training Program

-Through hands-on classroom and site-based experiences, students learn techniques of habitat restoration; plant, monitor, and prune street trees; and gain appreciation for our urban forest and watersheds.
+Through hands-on classroom and site-based experiences, students learn techniques of habitat restoration, plant and care for street trees, and gain appreciation for our urban forests and watersheds.

 Wisdom of the Elders, Inc., $20,000

 Wisdom Workforce Development Initiative